TREC-RAG/trec-rag.github.io/docs/_pages/about.md

 ## Tasks

-1- **Retrieval Task** : Rank passages for a given queries
+1- **Retrieval Task** : Rank passages for a given query

-2- **RAG Task** : Generate answers with supporting passage attributes
+2- **RAG Task** : Generate answers with attributions to supporting passages

 ## Timeline

-Runs should be due ~ end of July.
-Granular details will be released soon.
+Runs should be due around the end of July.
+More granular timeline will be released soon.

-## Organizers of RAG 2024
+## Organizers of TREC RAG 2024

 - Ronak Pradeep, University of Waterloo
 - Nandan Thakur, University of Waterloo
 - Jimmy Lin, University of Waterloo